 Marjorie isn’t someone that most people will ever know, but she has made a huge impact on my life.
 Her constant encouragement, her kind words and her strong faith helped to bring me through a very hard year.
-She’s like a third grandma to me. ❤
+I love you, Marjorie, and look forward to seeing you again soon.

 John G. Paton

 If I die here in Glasgow, I shall be eaten by worms; If I can but live and die serving the Lord Jesus, it will make no difference to me whether I am eaten by cannibals or by worms; for in the Great Day my resurrection body will arise as fair as yours in the likeness of our risen Redeemer.

 John Paton was born in Scotland and became a missionary to the New Hebrides Islands among cannibals there.
 His devotion to his work and his dedication even in the face of immense hardship is so inspiring.
 I’ve admired him ever since I was old enough to understand what he had written in his autobiography.
 (You seriously have to read it.
 It is deep, hilarious and amazing.)

 Religion has its joys and crosses; you love joys but you draw back from crosses.
 However, you must take both of them to become strong, healthy Christian.

 Samuel Morris was a Liberian prince who became a Christian and went to the US to gain an education there.
 His short life is amazing and such a powerful testimony.